littensy/reflex/docs/docs/guides/using-selectors.md

 Now, we can subscribe to an automatically-sorted list of events efficiently!

 Using selectors this way allows you to [derive new information](../reference/reflex/create-selector#transforming-state) from state while keeping your producers and slices simple.
-This is a common pattern in Rodux applications, and it's a good idea to use it in Reflex too.
+This is a common pattern when using Rodux, and it's a good idea to use it in Reflex too.

 :::tip